Racial views of Winston Churchill: India

-Churchill admired Jawaharlal Nehru and called him in 1955, "the light of Asia".
+In 1937, Churchill remarked on Jawaharlal Nehru that he is "Communist, Revolutionary, most capable and most implacable of the enemies of the British connection with India."
+Churchill later admired him and called him in 1955, "the light of Asia".

 Bengal famine

 Claims were made that during World War II, Churchill prioritised the stockpiling of food for Britain over feeding Indian subjects during the Bengal famine of 1943, against the pleas made by Secretary of State for India, Leo Amery and the Viceroy of India, Lord Linlithgow, but eventually eased the famine by directing shipments of grains to India from Australia.
-The famine resulted in the death of up to three million Indians, which Shashi Tharoor and Madhusree Mukerjee have blamed on Churchill's response.
+The famine resulted in the death of up to three million Indians which Madhusree Mukerjee has blamed on Churchill's response.
+However, Mukerjee also blamed "the Japanese occupation of Burma in March 1942, which cut off an essential supply of rice for India's poor".

 Amery wrote in his private diaries that upon learning Indian separatists were refusing to resist the Japanese and contribute to the war effort, Churchill, in private conversation, said out of frustration, he "hated Indians" and considered them "a beastly people with a beastly religion".
+By "Indians", he meant "Hindus".
 According to Amery, during the Bengal famine, Churchill stated that any potential relief efforts sent to India would accomplish little to nothing, as Indians were "breeding like rabbits", but then asked his transport minister how they could be sent food.
 Leo Amery likened Churchill's understanding of India's problems to King George III's apathy for the Americas.
 Amery wrote "on the subject of India, Winston is not quite sane" and that he did not "see much difference between [Churchill's] outlook and Hitler's".
 In his 2018 biography of Winston Churchill, British historian Andrew Roberts commented on the topic by stating that: "Almost all of the remarks Leo Amery ascribed to Churchill were paraphrases rather than direct quotations, and should be seen in light of what one of the Prime Minister's private secretaries called his 'provocative humour'.
 These racially charged jokes, which would be regarded as totally unacceptable today, were then, as one historian puts it, 'part of the bedrock of contemporary British humour and were regular features of Punch during the inter-war years and after'".